tsprlng/useful-pgp-agent/openpgp-card-sequoia/README.md

 [OpenPGP card](https://en.wikipedia.org/wiki/OpenPGP_card)
 functionality using [Sequoia PGP](https://sequoia-pgp.org/).

+Note: the current API of this crate is an early draft, reflected by version numbers in the 0.0.x range.

 **Example code**

 The program `main.rs` performs a number of functions on an OpenPGP card.